josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🦩_long_range_flamingo.md

 If the data is literally connecting the ideas for you, doesn't that give you the analysis you need?

+I had to fight to get [here](https://vm.tiktok.com/ZNRcmh9UC/) "naturally". i've been watching Ukrainian content constantly for a number of weeks now.
+I'm a user who clearly is in the defensive arena in terms of content and being recommended all the time.

+That isn't a natural algorithmic placement situation.
+That's strongly suggest that something is suppressing it, in several directions.

+Ukrainian language is distinct from Russian language, even though it looks similar to a western audience, it's literally just the same alphabet.
+There's some shared linguistics, but I don't see English content being mistaken as French content that regularly.

  ---

  # 🦩 Long-Range Flamingo